coronalabs/corona-docs/markdown/guide/programming/01/index.markdown

 background.y = display.contentCenterY
 ``````

-By default, Corona will position the center of an object at the coordinate point of `0,0` which is located in the <nobr>upper-left</nobr> corner of the screen.
+By default, CORONA_CORE_PRODUCT will position the center of an object at the coordinate point of `0,0` which is located in the <nobr>upper-left</nobr> corner of the screen.
 By changing the object's `x` and `y` properties, however, we can move the background image to a new location.

 For this project, we'll place the background in the center of the screen&nbsp;&mdash; but what if we don't know exactly which coordinate values represent the center?
-Fortunately, Corona provides some convenient shortcuts for this.
-When you specify the values `display.contentCenterX` and `display.contentCenterY`, Corona will set the center coordinates of the screen as the `background.x` and `background.y` properties.
+Fortunately, CORONA_CORE_PRODUCT provides some convenient shortcuts for this.
+When you specify the values `display.contentCenterX` and `display.contentCenterY`, CORONA_CORE_PRODUCT will set the center coordinates of the screen as the `background.x` and `background.y` properties.

 <div class="float-right" style="max-width: 240px; margin-top: 16px; clear: both;">